Entity Framework Tools in Visual Studio

 Entity Framework is an object-relational mapping technology that enables .NET developers to work with relational data by using domain-specific objects.
 It eliminates the need for most of the data-access code that developers usually need to write.
 Entity Framework is the recommended object-relational mapping (ORM) modeling technology for new .NET applications.

 Entity Framework Tools are designed to help you build Entity Framework (EF) applications.
-The complete documentation for Entity Framework is here: EF Core and EF 6.
+The complete documentation for Entity Framework is here: Overview - EF 6.

 With Entity Framework Tools, you can create a conceptual model from an existing database and then graphically visualize and edit your conceptual model.
 Or, you can graphically create a conceptual model first, and then generate a database that supports your model.
 In either case, you can automatically update your model when the underlying database changes and automatically generate object-layer code for your application.
 Database generation and object-layer code generation are customizable.